 To register please call 914-606-6830, press option 1

-ARIES Wine and Spirits, make wine appreciation and education fun and memorable!
+Husband and wife team Anthony Russo and Andrea Kish, fine wine buyers and owners of ARIES Wine and Spirits, make wine appreciation and education fun and memorable!
 You must be 21 and over to register.
 No refunds for these classes.
 Courses are held at Aries Wine and Spirits, 128 West Post Road, White Plains.
-Phone: 914-946-3382.
+Phone: 914-946-3382

 Classes begin promptly at 7:30 pm; please allow enough time to park and sign in.
-Each class meets for 1 Tues., 7:30-9:30 pm, $25 (+ $20 sampling fee, payable in CASH, to instructor).
+Each class meets for 1 Tues., 7:30-9:30 pm, $26 (+ $20 sampling fee, payable in CASH, to instructor).

 ABC’s of White Wine

-This “Anything But Chardonnay” course will cover chardonnay, the world’s most well known white wine, discussed and tasted in comparison with five other white wine grapes.
-Grape origin, winemaking style, wine service, storage and pairing with foods will be covered.
+This “Anything But Chardonnay” course will cover chardonnay, the world’s most well-known white wine, discussed and tasted in comparison with five other white wine grapes.
+Grape origin, winemaking style, wine service, storage, and pairing with foods will be covered.
 Appropriate cheeses will be served as palate cleansers and to demonstrate food and wine compatibilities.

 ABC’s of Red Wine